googlefonts/VTT-Deficiencies/README.md

 *All notes are based on the publicly available current version of Visual TrueType 6.35, running on Surface Laptop  / Windows 11

+## Bugs / Suggestions

+**Compile VTT talk not working**
+Changes made manually to the code in the VTT Talk window, are not compiled when using the menu option Tools > Compile > VTT talk.

+**Repo:** Open a font in VTT.
+Add autohinting.
+Make a manual edit to the VTT Talk code.
+Use the menu option to complie the changes via, Tools > Compile > VTT talk

+**Expected:** Code should compile.
+The usual and faster method of using CTRL R (Compile) is working as expected

+**Importing xml files into larger fonts showing spinning disk**

+Importing an xml file into a larger font, shows a spinning disk.
+It appears that the application has hung, with no indication of progress.

+**Repo:** Open a larger font in VTT.
+(Inter Variable font) Add autohinting.
+Export XML file,File > Export > All code to XML.
+Make a change to the xml file.
+Import file, File > Import > All code from XML.
+For the Inter Varaible font example the code can take up to 1 + minutes, and looks like the application has hung.
+For larger fonts such as any CJK, it is difficul to know how loong this action will take.

+**Suggestion:** Show progress bar for import of xml.

+**Code is not compiled on Import of XML file**
+Once the XML file is imported, the code needs to be compiled.
+Tools > Complile > Everything for all glyphs.

+**Suggestion:** Add option to Import, Compile everything for all glyphs and save.

 ## Accent positioning and hinting

 **Note: bug / suggestion**